naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 #.
 The control board may have multiple microcontrollers on it they should all be flashed with ExoCode.ino through the Arduino IDE.
 The compiler will select the correct parts of the code to use if you select the correct microcontroller.

    * Update /ExoCode/src/Config.h BOARD_VERSION with the version number found on the control board before compiling.
    * Update the libraries.
 Move the files/folders in the `Libraries Folder <https://github.com/naubiomech/OpenExo/tree/main/Libraries>`__.
-To your local Folder C:\User\[USER]\Documents\Arduino\libraries\ or system equivalent.
+To your local folder C:/User/[USER]/Documents/Arduino/libraries/ or system equivalent.
 Details on the libraries that are used are used can be found in `Libraries Folder <https://github.com/naubiomech/OpenExo/blob/main/Libraries/README.md>`__.
    * `Arduino Instructions <https://docs.google.com/document/d/1ToLq6Zqv58Q4YEmf4SzqJDKCTp52LUaKgYg5vNmHdaI/edit?usp=sharing>`__

 #.
 Lastly, is the SD card.

     * Transfer the content of the SD Card folder to the micro SD card.
     * Update the config.ini file
-        * Change the board version
         * Change the Exo name
         * Go to the section for that name and confirm the settings match your system.
-    * For the joints you are using, go to that folder and update the controllers you plan to use.
+    * For the joints you are using, go to that folder and update the controller parameters you plan to use.

 Those are the rough points.
 Detailed explanations can be found in the coming sections.